 To ensure employee commitment, it’s necessary, in addition to having inspiring ways of working and offering sufficiently challenging work tasks, to also give employees enough autonomy, direct feedback, and meaningful work.
 Without all these, motivation is bound to suffer.

 Millennials and post-millennials rank opportunities for career and personal development as the most important benefit of a job – even more important than salary.
-This being so, employers would do well to invest in staff development in order to keep their best talents fully committed to the company.
+This being so, employers would do well to invest in employee development in order to keep their best talents fully committed to the company.

 Some companies may think of the development of their employees’ skills as a support measure, rather than as something that is a necessary contributor to the company’s continued profitability.
 For this reason, company managers often fail to see the benefits of investment in employee development, and so neglect to invest in it enough.
 Development of employee skills, however, should be made a core part of the company’s strategy – that is, it should be central to a company’s operations.